 5) Avoid a dry mouth with regular intake of water.

-6) Visit our dentist regularly for advice about proper home care, early intervention thus leading to more effective control of the problems in oral health.
+6) Visit our dentist regularly for advice about proper home care, and early intervention, thus leading to more effective control of the problems in oral health.

 Following a proper schedule and rigorous medical care is an absolute necessity in relieving the oral hygiene.
-Then, take good care of your teeth and gums, along with regular check-ups every six months with visits to dentists will be beneficial for long term oral healthcare.
+Then, take good care of your teeth and gums, along with regular check-ups every six months with visits to dentists, which will be beneficial for long-term oral healthcare.